 You don’t have to spend long learning about cryptocurrencies to come across the word ‘wallet’.

-Cryptocurrency Wallets, Explained
+Crypto Wallets, Explained

 Wait, so if cryptocurrencies aren’t stored in wallets, where are they stored?
 They are stored on the blockchain to which they are native.
 For example, the bitcoin (BTC) cryptocurrency is stored in addresses on the Bitcoin blockchain.
 Another popular cryptocurrency, ether (ETH), is stored in addresses on the Ethereum blockchain.

 Then what’s the point of a crypto wallet?
 Crypto wallets have a super important job: To store and protect private keys.

 When you have control of a private key, you are able to unlock the right to spend the associated cryptocurrencies.
 If someone else gets their hands on your private key, they can steal all of the associated cryptocurrencies and you won’t be able to do a thing about it.

 This is why crypto wallets exist.
 They protect your private key and, by doing so, keep your cryptocurrency safe and secure.

 You now have a basic understanding of what crypto wallets are and why they are important.
 Now, let’s cover the different types of wallets that are available to cryptocurrency owners.

 Broadly speaking, a crypto wallet will belong to one of three categories: software, hardware, and paper.